hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Deploy Nginx Ingress controller

 In order for an Ingress to work in the cluster, there must be an Ingress controller being deployed and running.
-It's the Ingress controller that accesses the certificate and the routing rules defined on the Ingress resource and makes them par of its configuration.
+It's the Ingress controller that accesses the certificate and the routing rules defined on the Ingress resource and makes them part of its configuration.

 A variety of Ingress controllers are available for deployment in the cluster, including [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/), [HAProxy](https://github.com/haproxytech/kubernetes-ingress#readme) and [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/).
 Execute the command below to install the Nginx Ingress controller to the cluster using helm: